-SUBTASK SMC612.02: NEW DEVELOPMENT AND CONSTRUCTION SUBCOMMITTEE
+SUBTASK SMC712.02: NEW DEVELOPMENT AND CONSTRUCTION SUBCOMMITTEE

-In FY 2024/25, EOA will facilitate and provide staff support to two virtual 2-hour meetings of the Countywide Program's New Development and Construction Subcommittee (NDS), with a focus on compliance with MRP Provisions C.3 (New Development and Green Infrastructure), C.6 (Construction), C.13.a.
+In FY 2025-26, EOA will facilitate and provide staff support to two virtual 2-hour meetings of the Countywide Program's New Development and Construction Subcommittee (NDS), with a focus on compliance with MRP Provisions C.3 (New Development and Green Infrastructure), C.6 (Construction), C.13.a.
 (Architectural Copper) and C.21 (Asset Management).
 Attendees are generally C/CAG member agency staff from planning, building, engineering, and public works departments in the various municipal agencies in San Mateo County.
 Guidance documents such as the C.3 Regulated Projects Guide (C3RPG), project checklists and other information related to development projects and updates on countywide and regional activities are the typical items on the agenda.
 The NDS is also a forum for GI-related topics.
-This can include discussing and providing input to Task SMC614 (GI and Regional Collaborative Program Planning), such as reviewing possible future updates to the GI Design Guide (GIDG).
+This can include discussing and providing input to Task SMC714 (GI and Regional Collaborative Program Planning), such as reviewing possible future updates to the GI Design Guide (GIDG).
 NDS meetings provide opportunities for member agency staff to ask questions, share information, and discuss problems and solutions related to Provisions C.3 and C.6 implementation.
-EOA will also provide technical on-call support for permittee staff on development related issues (C.3, C.6 and C.13.a) via email and phone, up to the available budget for this Subcommittee.
+EOA will also provide limited technical on-call support for permittee staff on development related issues (C.3, C.6 and C.13.a) via email and phone, up to the available budget for this Subcommittee.

-Peter Schultze-Allen, CPSWQ, will continue to serve as EOA's lead for facilitation of the NDS and related work under this subtask, Jill Bicknell, P.E., will work closely with Peter on this subtask to bring in her extensive experience in implementation of Provision C.3 requirements and to ensure integration with Task SMC614 (GI and Regional Collaborative Program Planning), for which Jill is EOA's lead.
+Peter Schultze-Allen, CPSWQ, will continue to serve as EOA's lead for facilitation of the NDS and related work under this subtask.
+Jill Bicknell, P.E., will work closely with Peter on this subtask to bring in her extensive experience in implementation of Provision C.3 requirements and to ensure integration with Task SMC714 (GI and Regional Collaborative Program Planning), for which Jill is EOA's lead.
 Peter has extensive experience with facilitating the NDS for the Countywide Program and similar committees for stormwater programs in other Bay Area counties (e.g., Santa Clara and Alameda).
 As a former City of Emeryville staff, he understands the needs of municipal staff and the internal processes of municipal governments.
-He attends the BAMSC Development Subcommittee and shares information from those meetings with C/CAG member agencies with NDS members.
+He attends the BAMSC Development Subcommittee and shares information from those meetings with C/CAG member agencies and with NDS members.

-SUBTASK SMC612.03: COMMERCIAL/INDUSTRIAL/ILLICIT DISCHARGE SUBCOMMITTEE
+SUBTASK SMC712.03: COMMERCIAL/INDUSTRIAL/ILLICIT DISCHARGE SUBCOMMITTEE

-In FY 2024/25, EOA will facilitate and provide staff support for two meetings of the Countywide Program's Commercial/ Industrial/ Illicit Discharge (CII) Subcommittee, with a focus on compliance with MRP Provisions C.4 (Industrial and Commercial Site Controls), C.5 (Illicit Discharge Detection and Elimination), C.13.b. and c.
+In FY 2025-26, EOA will facilitate and provide staff support for two meetings of the Countywide Program's Commercial/ Industrial/ Illicit Discharge (CII) Subcommittee, with a focus on compliance with MRP Provisions C.4 (Industrial and Commercial Site Controls), C.5 (Illicit Discharge Detection and Elimination), C.13.b. and c.
 (Copper Controls) and C.15 (Exempted and Conditionally Exempted Discharges).
+If there is interest from the Subcommittee, at least one of the meetings may be held in-person.
 A portion of the meeting time is dedicated to general information sharing.
 Municipal staff from the various municipal agencies in San Mateo County can ask questions, share information, and discuss problems and solutions among themselves.

-Please note that during FY 2023/24, this subtask did not include development of or updating outreach material. forms, or tracking templates, development of materials and coordinating with the PIP Subcommittee for countywide activities for mobile business outreach, updating website business inspector or illicit discharge contact lists, or on-call support to municipal staff.
-These activities are also not included in FY 2024/25 budget.
+Please note that since FY 2023-24, this subtask has not include development of or updating outreach material, forms, or tracking templates, development of materials for mobile business outreach, updating website business inspector or illicit discharge contact lists, or on-call support to municipal staff.
+These activities are also not included in FY 2025-26 budget.